MaartenGDev/learning-rust/README.md

             - which services to use
     - uses [hyper](https://github.com/hyperium/hyper) as HTTP server and [reqwest](https://github.com/seanmonstar/reqwest) as HTTP client.
 - Scheduling service
-    - checks if the desired state matches the current state
+    - checks if the desired state(the running containers) matches the current state.

 ### Planning the challenge
 Aside from writing the business logic it is important to focus on using a different paradigm, is this case functional.
 Because Rust is a multi-paradigm language extra care has to be taken to ensure the use of function patterns instead of using objects because these are more familiar.
-To enforce using the function aspects of the language i created a few guidelines that state a few best practices:
+To enforce using the function aspects of the language I wrote down a few guidelines that state a few best practices:

 1. Functions/Methods should be pure, and thus have no side effects(every call with the same input returns the same result).
 2. Data is immutable, when changing a structure a copy should be made with the changes instead of mutating the original structure.